-In November last year, we released a new ‘Split PDF‘ action for our Power Automate connector which allows you to split a PDF document either by a number of pages, a collection of specific pages or even by the bookmark level (Table of Contents).
+In November last year, we released a new ‘Split PDF‘ action for our Power Automate connector, which allows you to split a PDF document either by several pages, a collection of specific pages or even by the bookmark level (Table of Contents).

-What’s not so obvious is that you can use the ‘Split PDF’ action to obtain a specific page or pages collection from a document, and this post outlines how to obtain just the first page of a PDF document.
+What’s not so obvious is that you can use the ‘Split PDF’ action to obtain a specific page or page collection from a document, and this post outlines how to get just the first page of a PDF document.

 Example Flow